Un-Urban Experiments: Træna

 Design and Architecture workshop, Træna 2018

-The workshop consists of three weeks of intense collaboration and building, that culminates in public events including exposure to the visitors to Trænafestivalen (www.trena.net).
-A mixed team of design and architecture students will work with a concrete challenge on redesigning the local Grendahus (community house).
-The goal is to find a new use, layout, design, and concept for the ground floor room and the outdoor space.
-The workshop is site-specific and based primarily on local requirements and conditions, but open to the unexpected contributions that students with diverse experiences will bring.
+The workshop consisted of three weeks of intense collaboration and building, that culminated in an opening event during the Trænafestivalen (www.trena.net).
+A mixed team of design and architecture students worked with a the challenge on redesigning the local Grendahus (community house).
+The goal was to find a new use, layout, design, and concept for the ground floor room and the outdoor space.
+The workshop was site-specific and based primarily on local requirements and conditions, but it was also open to the unexpected contributions that students with diverse experiences brought.

 The site: Grendahuset